christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 that can be reused at multiple places in the network architecture.

-The organization into modules helps interoperability and reuse of snippets of codes into a deep neural network definition.
+The organization into modules helps interoperability and reuse of modules into a deep neural network definition.

 Then, calling the forward or backward propogations, transfering the module to GPU, saving or loading weights, is applied to all submodules without extra code.